 Red markers painted on tree-trunks and rock lead us; so many trails, some sign-posted, others disappearing into the forest or between rocks.
 Sometimes we wander off the path, something catching the eye.
 Where are you now?
 Over here, I’m just going to make a drawing… won’t be long.
 We could spend a life-time walking in this place.

 Climbing over, ducking under fallen branches, squeezing between tree trunks avoiding the deeper muddy puddles, we walk in twilight; there’s a gap between woods, another pool, another wooden walkway.
 Stubby trees stand partly submerged in dark water, bare black trunks and broken branches resemble a war zone, fallen trees heaped up either side of the path.
 Then back into a silent shadow world.

-Walking in growing darkness we can just make out the path; the orange glow of the sun setting glimmering between the trees, light fading quickly, we become shadow figures - my favourite time - seeing and not seeing.
+Walking in growing darkness we can barely make out the path; the orange glow of the sun setting glimmering between the trees. light fading quickly, we become shadow figures.
+My favourite time - seeing and not seeing.